eanelson01/DATA-150/assignment1.md

-# Ethan Nelson's Annotated Bibliography:
+# Ethan Nelson's Annotated Bibliography: 3537 Words
 1. Sorichetta, A., Nghiem, S., Masetti, M., Linard, C., & Richter, A. (2020, February 16).
 Transformative Urban Changes of Beijing in the Decade of the 2000s.
 Retrieved September 08, 2020, from https://www.mdpi.com/2072-4292/12/4/652/htm